cgallay/GraphSymmetries/index.md

 </figure>

 ### Datasets
 Coming from all that background, we want to check which symmetries is worth exploiting.
 We conducted an experience on two different datasets for a classification task, [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [AID](https://arxiv.org/abs/1608.05167) (satellite images).
-The first one is under the effect of gravity while the other one seems anisotropic (does not depend on direction).
+The first one is under the effect of gravity while for the other one the orientation of the images is arbitrary.
 Those datasets are a good fit to check invariance build into networks for different types of symmetries as shown below.
 {: .text-justify}

 ### Test on CIFAR10